cscetbon/casskop/website/docs/3_configuration_deployment/11_cassandra_cluster_status.md

 The CassandraCluster prints out it's whole status.

 - **seedlist**: it is the Cassandra SEED List used in the Cluster.
-- **Phase** : it's the global state for the cassandra cluster which can have different values :
+- **PhaseV2** : it's the global state for the cassandra cluster which can have different values :
+    - **FirstPodPerRackInitializing**, we just launched a new cluster, and waiting for first Pod of each Rack to be ready
+    - **NextPodPerRackInitializing**, we have first Pod of each Rack ready, and waiting for cluster to reach its requested size
+    - **Running**, the cluster is running normally
+    - **Pending**, the number of Nodes requested has changed, waiting for reconciliation
+- **Phase** : it's deprecated global state for the cassandra cluster, replaced with more detailed PhaseV2, can have different values :
     - **Initialization**, we just launched a new cluster, and waiting for its requested state
     - **Running**, the cluster is running normally
     - **Pending**, the number of Nodes requested has changed, waiting for reconciliation